Is a Heat Pump Worth It?

 - Typical saving / return

-- DOE: modern heat pumps can cut heating energy use ~50% vs electric resistance/older systems; up to $2,000 federal tax credit (25C)
+- DOE: modern heat pumps can cut heating energy use ~50% vs electric resistance/older systems; the up-to-$2,000 federal tax credit (25C) ended Dec 31, 2025 — state/utility rebates may still apply

 - Breakeven